 How to view it online

 A dedicated website stores thousands of images from the collection, free to view, with a searchable database of over 18,000 items.
-The image above shows the items laid out into categories.
-(Click top images on this page).
+The image at the top shows the items laid out into categories.
+(Click the top images on this page).

 How to see the collection